SiR-Frazier/code-review-week-3/README.md

 ## Known Bugs

-_Currently, the submit button is not working._
+_N/A_

 ## Support and contact details

-_If you have questions or alternative solutions, please feel free to contact me directly via Github._
+_If you have questions or alternative solutions, please feel free to contact me directly at bx.frazier@gmail.com

 ## Technologies Used